Bentonville foundation launches film production company

 The film will be produced by Tanner Kling, Alan Pao and Brian Yang with Effie Brown executive producing.
 It's filming in Los Angeles, according to the release.

-"We're thrilled to introduce BWE as a way to continue BF Foundations' vision for artist support beyond the established festival and year-round programs," said Wendy Guerrero, foundation and film festival president.
+"We're thrilled to introduce [Bentonville Way Entertainment] as a way to continue [the Bentonville Film] Foundations' vision for artist support beyond the established festival and year-round programs," said Wendy Guerrero, foundation and film festival president.
 "We're creating a tangible pipeline for filmmakers, giving them the resources and opportunities needed to bring their stories to life."